goharbor/harbor/CONTRIBUTING.md

 Both `$working_dir` and `$user` are mentioned in the figure above.

 ### Branch
 Changes should be made on your own fork in a new branch.
 The branch should be named  `XXX-description` where XXX is the number of the issue.
-Pull requests should be rebased on top of master without multiple branches mixed into the PR.
-If your pull requests do not merge cleanly, use commands listed below to get it up to date.
+PR should be rebased on top of master without multiple branches mixed into the PR.
+If your PR do not merge cleanly, use commands listed below to get it up to date.

 ```
 #vmware is the origin upstream